Anonymous327/muxing-tools-gui/README.md

 ## First Time Setup

-1. **Install MKVToolNix**:
+1. **Install Required Tools**:

-   - Download and install MKVToolNix
+   - Download and install MKVToolNix from [mkvtoolnix.download](https://mkvtoolnix.download/)
-   - Note the installation directory (usually `C:\Program Files\MKVToolNix`)
+   - Optionally install FFmpeg and Aegisub if needed

-2. **Configure Tool Paths**:
+2. **Configure Tool Paths** (Optional):

-   - Open the application
+   - If tools are in your system PATH, the application will find them automatically
-   - Go to Settings → Tools
+   - To use custom paths, open the application and go to Settings → Tools
-   - Set "MKVToolNix Directory" to your MKVToolNix installation folder
-   - Optionally set paths for FFmpeg and Aegisub
+   - Set custom paths for MKVToolNix, FFmpeg, and Aegisub if needed

 3. **Create Your First Preset**:
    - Go to the Muxer page